top of page

 • Mar 31, 2024

-I am yet to review on my blog any of the books by American crime author, Lisa Gardner, as it's been a while since I've read one of her titles.
+I am yet to review any of the books by American crime author, Lisa Gardner, as it's been a while since I've read one of her titles.
 I'm a huge fan of her books and have read pretty much all of them.
 That is no mean feat as Gardner is a prolific writer.
-She has written a bunch of standalone novels and three crime series: A pair of FBI profilers, a private investigator, and a Boston homicide detective.
-The Frankie Elkin books form the basis of Gardner's fourth and latest series, following the exploits of a loner and recovering alcoholic who finds cold case missing people the world has forgotten.
+She has written a bunch of standalone novels and three crime series: one following an FBI profiling duo, a another on a private investigator, and a Boston homicide detective series.
+The Frankie Elkin books are Gardner's fourth and latest series, following the exploits of a loner and recovering alcoholic who finds cold case missing people the world has forgotten.
 Frankie is a kind of Jack Reacher, but without the deadpan humour and brute strength.
 She has no home or possessions to speak of and she searches for missing people without payment.
 These searches have become something of an obsession, an attempt to keep her alcoholism at bay.
 They are in keeping with her desire to shy away from a conventional lifestyle, given her family background.

 Before she disappeared | Published 2021 | Read November 2022

-Book 1 introduces Frankie Elkin so there's lots of backstory so the reader can get to know her.
+Book 1 - understandably - introduces Frankie Elkin with lots of backstory so the reader can get to know her.
 I liked Frankie from the outset!
 She's an average middle-aged woman, a loner and recovering alcoholic, and a survivor of a tragic past.
 There are definite parallels with Lee Child's Reacher character, as Frankie has no fixed abode and wanders around the place carrying her limited belongings with her.

 The reader learns that Frankie is on a mission to find the missing people no one else seem to be searching for, even though she is doing not doing it for money or accolades.
 It's all about redemption for Frankie, to make up for past mistakes and to keep the demons at bay that lead her to alcohol.

 A new case brings Frankie to Mattapan, a Boston neighbourhood with a rough reputation.
 She is searching for Angelique Badeau, a Haitian teenager who vanished from her high school months earlier.
-Frankie meets resistance from the Boston PD and the victim's wary family and locals are suspicious of a stranger prying into their business.
+Frankie meets resistance from the Boston PD and the victim's wary family.
+Locals are suspicious of a stranger prying into their business.
 Frankie finds a job in a local bar and starts to become part of the community.

 I was completely immersed in Before she disappeared and was behind Frankie all the way.
 I liked the way Gardner crafted the missing persons case, highlighting the way Frankie figured it all out by connecting with people through her honest and heartfelt approach, being a good listener, and asking the right questions.
 The book moves along at an even pace, the case becomes more complex as Frankie digs deeper, and the resolution is satisfying.

+Before she disappeared is a great introduction to the series.
 I had high hopes for this series, so I gave the first book 5 stars, largely for the premise and Frankie's strong characterisation.
+Props to Gardner for creating a female version of Jack Reacher and making a character I can root for, doing good things in a world that needs more of that.

 Rating: ⭐⭐⭐⭐⭐